SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Output Log to File

-* Output all Log to log.log file.
+* Output all Logs to log.log file.
-* Error log will always output to error.log regardless of this option is disabled.
+* Error logs will always output to error.log regardless of whether this option is disabled.

 ### Update/Download

-* Update or download latest version Goldberg Steam Emulator if it not exist or a update available.
+* Update or download latest version of Goldberg Steam Emulator if it does not exist or an update is available.

 ### Force Update Steam App List

 * Update Steam App List now.
-* Steam App List will automacally updated daily.
+* Steam App List will automatically be updated daily.